 The Banana Buds in Sesame was my favourite dish at Lien Hoa.
 It has a chewy texture and is used a stand-in for chicken on Buddhist days.
 The sesame adds a light nutty flavour.
 Eating it, I couldn’t imagine that this dish was somehow related to bananas!

-No Vietnamese food tour is complete without tomato tofu.
-In Hue, tofu tends to be served in large fried hunks that give it a tough skin you have to bite through.
+No Vietnamese vegetarian food tour is complete without tomato tofu.
+At vegetarian restaurants in Hue, tofu tends to be served in large fried hunks that give it a tough skin you have to bite through.
 It’s perfectly polite to pick the entire piece up with your chopsticks and take a chomp out of it – no need to cut it beforehand as we might do at home.

 I’m not even sure the mixed mushroom dish Duong ordered was on the menu.
 That’s the pleasure of taking a food tour – you get to try things you might not discover on your own.
 These little slippery mushrooms were a chopstick challenge but tasted great when I managed to get them in my mouth.

-After dinner, we zip around the city on the Vespa and I get to see the attractions of Hue by night.
-We then stop at a Che restaurant to explore the most popular Vietnamese desert.
+After dinner, we zip around the city on the Vespa and I get to see the Hue attractions by night.
+Lights sparkle prettily on the Perfume River but the streets are almost empty because of the rain.
+Many of the places that would normally appear on a vegetarian food tour of Hue are closed.
+But finally, we find a che restaurant where I get to explore the most popular Vietnamese desert.

 50 Nguyen Cong Tru, Hue, Vietnam